0xcaolan/0xcaolan/README.md

 ### Hi there 👋

-I'm Caolan Leatham-Orrell, a passionate technophile who loves diving into the world of Full Stack Development 🖥️, DevOps 🐳, and Data Science 📊.
+I'm Caolan Leatham-Orrell, a passionate technocrat who loves diving into the world of Full Stack Development 🖥️, DevOps 🐳, and Data Science 📊.

 ## What I'm up to 🌱